SitePen/dstore/docs/Collection.md

 * `lte`: Property values must be less than or equal to the filter value argument.
 * `gt`: Property values must be greater than the filter value argument.
 * `gte`: Property values must be greater than or equal to the filter value argument.
-* `in`: An array should be passed in as the second argument, and Pproperty values must be equal to one of the values in the array.
+* `in`: An array should be passed in as the second argument, and property values must be equal to one of the values in the array.
 * `match`: Property values must match the provided regular expression.

 The following are combinatorial methods:
 * `and`: This takes two arguments that are other filter objects, that both must be true.
 * `or`: This takes two arguments that are other filter objects, where one of the two must be true.

 Different stores may implement filtering in different ways.
 The `dstore/Memory` will perform filtering in memory.
 The `dstore/Request`/`dstore/Rest` stores will translate the filters into URL query strings to send to the server.
 Simple queries will be in standard URL-encoded query format and complex queries will conform to [RQL](https://github.com/persvr/rql) syntax (which is a superset of standard query format).

 New filter methods can be created by subclassing `dstore/Filter` and adding new methods.
 New methods can be created by calling `Filter.filterCreator` and by providing the name of the new method.
-If you will be using new methods with stores that mix in `SimpleQuery` like memory stores, you can also add filter comparators by overriding the `_getFilterComparator` method, returning comparators for your additional type, and delegating to `this.inherited` for the rest.
+If you will be using new methods with stores that mix in `SimpleQuery` like memory stores, you can also add filter comparators by overriding the `_getFilterComparator` method, returning comparators for the additional types, and delegating to `this.inherited` for the rest.

 For the `dstore/Request`/`dstore/Rest` stores, you can define alternate serializations of filters to URL queries for existing or new methods by overriding the `_renderFilterParams`.
 This method is called with a filter object (and by default is recursively called by combinatorial operators), and should return a string serialization of the filter, that will be inserted into the query string of the URL sent to the server.